 TfL Rail achieved its targets.
 TfL's customer satisfaction was above target.
-Though not really comparable because TfL rail now includes the former Heathrow Connect services, the National Rail Passenger Survey showed passenger satisfaction had increased significantly in autumn 2018 (86%), compared to autumn 2017 (75%).
+Though not really comparable because TfL rail now includes the former Heathrow Connect services.
+The National Rail Passenger Survey showed passenger satisfaction had increased significantly in spring 2019 (89%), compared to spring 2018 (69%).

-The TOC performed very well compared to other L&SE TOCs PPM figures.
+The TOC performed very well compared to other L&SE TOCs Public Performance Measure (PPM) figures.

-RTA was higher than previous quarter (Q3 2018-19), and the same period a year ago (Q4 2017-18).
+RTA was higher than previous quarter (Q4 2018-19), and the same period a year ago (Q1 2018-19).

-TfL Rail had a very good CaSL figures this quarter compared to the previous quarter, and most L&SE train operators and was in the top three.
+TfL Rail had a very good CaSL figures this quarter compared to the previous quarter, and most L&SE train operators and was in the top four.